This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Some of the benefits are weight loss and better digestion.

 This diet is like fire.
-Your metabolism uses chemicals to break down a solid mass, and when fire burns, it leaves ash.
-In a similar way it happens with the food you eat.
+Your metabolism uses chemicals to break down a solid mass and when fire burns, it leaves behind ashes.
+The same thing happens with the foods you eat.

 This residue is acidic, neutral or alkaline.
 The more alkaline you consume, the healthier you will be.

 This diet encourages eating more fruits and vegetables, but the positive effects on your body's PH balance are not significant.
-There are even experts who claim that dieting doesn't work, because you can't change the pH of your blood through diet.
+There are even experts who claim that diet does not work, because you cannot change the pH of the blood through diet.

 The MIND diet: